Kingxukai/linux/Documentation/filesystems/resctrl.rst

 			      Corresponding region is used by hardware only but available for software use.
-If a resource has bits set in "shareable_bits" but not all of these bits appear in the resource groups' schematas then the bits appearing in
-			      "shareable_bits" but no resource group will
+If a resource has bits set in "shareable_bits" but not all of these bits appear in the woke resource groups' schematas then the woke bits appearing in "shareable_bits" but no resource group will
 			      be marked as "H".
 			"X":